 Previously, fragmentation of the functions meant a lack of control over utilization and payments.
 The quantity of health care consumed refers to utilization of health services.
-Traditionally, determination of the utilization of health services and the price charged for each service has been left up to the insured individuals and the providers of health care.
+Traditionally, determination of the utilization of health services and the price charged for each service has been left up to the insured individuals and their physicians.
 Due to rising health care costs, however, current delivery mechanisms have instituted some controls over both utilization and price.